InsightDataScience/Sherlock/README.md

 The folder name you give to *YOUR_MODEL_NAME* will be used to identify this model once it get trained.

-**The name of train and val folders can't be changed**. **The folder names for different classes will be used as the label of the class, you can create any amount of class folders as you want**
+The name of train and val folders **can't be changed**.
+The folder names for different classes will be used as the label of the class, you can create any amount of class folders as you want

+**The S3 folders should have public access permission**

 To call this API, do:
 ```bash